caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

 TLDR
 """"

 The following are recommendations for the **RPi + Linux Desktop** and **RPi Only / RPi + SSD** configurations.
 The former's goal is to reduce build times while the final demo runs entirely on the RPi.
 This setup favors building and flashing all firmware from the Linux Desktop as well as building and running most utilities.
 Services are recommended to run on the RPi.  :code:`chip-device-ctrl`  is also recommended to run on the RPi to use the Bluetooth radio on the RPi which could be potentially disruptive to the host.
+Latest and test event builds are available when downloading; only choose one.

 Building
 ''''''''